 Not a week after Senator Cruz addressed the Senate, newly elected Republican Congresswoman Marjorie Taylor Greene, who had attempted to overturn presidential election results, addressed the U.S. House of Representatives wearing her own version of a “Molon Labe” mask.
 She called Democrats who condemned the terrorists’ violence “hypocrites” because, according to her, they “have promoted violence, have supported it, [and]…fund it on their ActBlue fundraising platform,” accusing Vice President-elect Kamala Harris in particular of “encouraging people to donate money to bail criminals out of jail.”
 (Harris had tweeted an invitation to donate to bail funds for Black Lives Matter protesters).
 Congresswoman Greene is best known for her racist campaign and her promotion of the “QAnon” conspiracy theory.

 It has been widely reported that terrorists wore a variety of anti-Semitic apparel, including a “Camp Auschwitz” sweatshirt.
-News outlets also circulated an image of a shirt showing an image of the Roman fasces and eagle with the slogan “6MWE,” which stands for “Six Million Wasn’t Enough,” a blatant call for the murder of Jewish people.
+News outlets also circulated an image of a shirt showing an image of the Roman fasces and eagle that was used by the Nazi puppet state in Italy with the slogan “6MWE,” which stands for “Six Million Wasn’t Enough,” a blatant call for the murder of Jewish people.
 This shirt was not, however, seen at the Capitol attack but several weeks earlier at a rally of the Proud Boys, another white supremacist group whose interest in Greco-Roman antiquity Pharos has documented.
 Even though the shirt was not seen at the attack on the capital it indicates how the ancient Roman symbolism is often used to legitimize violence, including that of the Capitol terrorists.

 One attendee at the gathering preceding the attack on the Capitol was photographed holding an image of President Trump’s head superimposed on the body of the “Maximus” character from Gladiator, a favorite film of white supremacists worldwide.
 This image also encouraged Trump to “Cross the Rubicon,” a reference to Julius Caesar’s decision to use military force to install himself as permanent ruler of Rome.
 In the weeks before the attack such comparisons to Caesar were also seen on the social-media Parler, the social-media platform that the terrorists used to plan the riot, as seen in the right-hand image above from a post on a a subreddit dedicated to monitoring activity on Parler.
 The post calls for “military action to safeguard the Republic” and also includes the abbreviation SPQR, a favorite of white supremacists [Sarah Bond shared the left-hand image above].